19hours/sg-statutes/Acts/Inland Revenue Authority of Singapore Act.md

 Specified offices

-1. The Comptroller of Income Tax under the Income Tax Act [Cap.
-134. Cap.
-86] and the Economic Expansion Incentives (Relief from Income Tax) Act.
+1. The Comptroller of Income Tax under the Income Tax Act (Cap.
+134), the Economic Expansion Incentives (Relief from Income Tax) Act (Cap.
+86) and Part IX of the Casino Control Act (Cap.
+33A).

-[]
+[S 423/2008 wef 29/08/2008]

 2. The Comptroller of Property Tax or the Chief Assessor under the Property Tax Act [Cap.
 254. Cap.
-255] and the Property Tax (Surcharge) Act.
+255].

+[S 423/2008 wef 29/08/2008]

 []